bradleysundberg/Python-Projects/README.md

 # Abstraction
 This project uses abstraction in Python to define a common interface for subclasses (here, all animals must have a make_sound() method).
 It provides a concrete implementation with the Dog class.
 It then creates a dog and prints information about it using both the abstract and regular methods.

+# Encapsulation
+This file defines a simple BankAccount class in Python to demonstrate the concept of encapsulation.